14. Backend / Services

 For authentication to work correctly x0-preload-script must be set up

-with the correct x0-preload-vars UserID
+with the correct x0-preload-vars UserID and UserSession.

 INSERT INTO system.config (app_id, config_group, "value") VALUES ('appid', 'preload_script', '"InitSystem.py"');